4-H Food Plot Project

 • Incorrect plot size - plot is less than 4,628 sq. ft. or more than 6,262 sq. ft.

-• Lack of signatures - participant, parent, and county agent signatures are required for authenticating the project book on the cover page.
+• Lack of signatures - participant, parent, and county agent signatures are required for authenticating the project book on the cover page and the County Agent Assessment Score Sheet.

-• Incomplete County Agent Assessment Score Sheet - completed form with county agent's (or designated person's) legible signature is required to verify the existence of the food plot and that rules were followed.
+• Incomplete County Agent Assessment Score Sheet - a county agent (or designated person) visits the site and answers questions on the score sheet.
+A legible signature is required to verify the existence of the food plot and that rules were followed.

-• Submitted past the due date - project book and video must be received at the county office on or before March 1 and the state office by March 5; therefore, county offices may require an earlier deadline for review and signatures to be completed to meet deadline requirements.
+• Submitted past the due date - project book and video must be received at the county office on or before March 1 and the state office by March 5.
+County offices may require an earlier deadline for review and signatures.

 Submission Guidelines